 Depending on your listening habits, you may prefer either the JBL PartyBox 100 or the ION Pathfinder 320.
 They're both relatively budget-friendly party speakers, but they offer different features.
 The JBL gets louder, and it has guitar and microphone inputs for karaoke.
 However, only the ION has a graphic EQ and presets to help you customize its sound across the range, and its battery life lasts much longer.

 The ION Pathfinder 320 is a large party speaker.
 It has a square shape with a handlebar located on top to help you transport it, as well as a telescopic wand that lets you move the speaker like carry-on luggage.
 Plus, there's a bottle opener on the side for your next party, and there are RGB lights on the sides of the speaker and around the control panel.
 You can adjust the color of the lights or turn them off entirely through the app.

-Since it's battery-powered, you can bring this speaker with you on the go.
-It's on the larger and heavier side, though.
+Since it's battery-powered, you can bring this speaker on the go.
+It's on the larger and heavier side, though, especially compared to alternatives like the ION Pathfinder Go.
 Fortunately, it has a lot of different design features to make it easier to transport, like the built-in handle on top.
 There's even an additional telescopic handle on the back to pull the speaker along using the wheels underneath.